SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "building"

-All nodes, ways and relations with non-nil and non-blank `building` tags will be written out here.
+All nodes, ways and relations with non-nil and non-blank `building` tags will be written out here from zoom 11.

 ### class